GemmaGoddard33/Engineering-Without-Borders-Class-Project/README.md

 `rails s -b=0.0.0.0`

-In another window, run the following code in Powershell if using windows or the terminal using Linux/Mac
+In another window, run the following code in Powershell if using Windows or the terminal using Linux/Mac

 `cd border-502-project`